A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Related work

 \subsubsection{Subjective measurements of CS}

-The Motion Sickness Questionnaire (MSQ) is one of the earliest subjective measurement tools for assessing motion sickness across multiple dimensions~\cite{kellogg1964motion}.
+First introduced by Kellogg \textit{et al.}, the Motion Sickness Questionnaire (MSQ) remains a subjective tool for evaluating CS across various dimensions~\cite{kellogg1964motion}.
 Later, Golding \textit{et al.} proposed a shortened version of the Motion Sickness Susceptibility Questionnaire (MSSQ)~\cite{golding1998motion}.
-However, the most widely recognized and universally used subjective measurement tool for simulator sickness is the Simulator Sickness Questionnaire (SSQ), developed by Kennedy \textit{et al.}~\cite{kennedy1993simulator}.
+However, the Simulator Sickness Questionnaire (SSQ), developed by Kennedy \textit{et al.}, is widely recognized and universally used as a subjective measurement tool for CS~\cite{kennedy1993simulator}.
 The SSQ comprises 16 questions divided into three categories (i.e., nausea, oculomotor, disorientation) to assess the severity of each potential manifestation of CS.
 The scores from these subcategories are combined to determine the total SSQ score, which indicates the overall severity of the sickness.
 Although the SSQ is a comprehensive and widely used tool, it may lead to an extra workload in answering 16 questions.
 Therefore, researchers have developed relatively short and quick-to-report questionnaires.
 For example, the Fast Motion Sickness Scale (FMS)~\cite{keshavarz2011validating} and the Misery Scale (MISC)~\cite{reuten2021feelings} are well-known unidimensional questionnaires.
 For example, FMS comes with one question asking participants to rate their CS level on a scale ranging from 0 (no sickness) to 20 (severe sickness).
-The MISC also reports a score between 0 and 10, indicating the severity of the sickness experienced by the participant.
+The severity of CS experienced by the participant is reported as a score between 0 and 10 by the MISC.